 Luggage Options I’ve Tried

-- Currently, I’m back to just the 35L backpack life.
-This is partly driven by Covid concerns – traveling these days is pretty stressful as it is, and I didn’t know exactly where I would end up.
-Plus it was summer when I departed, which makes packing light a whole lot easier.
+- Just the 35L backpack life.
+This was partly driven by Covid concerns – traveling these days is pretty stressful as it is, and I didn’t know exactly where I would end up when I left the US in July 2020.
+Plus it was summer when I departed, which made packing light a whole lot easier.
 Winter climates and the minimalist digital nomad life don’t really mix.
-But now I’ve been in Split, Croatia since August 2020, living in a lovely apartment.
-I’ve been able to buy a few more things and have more than three outfits again.
-(Not that there’s anywhere to go in those outfits except down to the pier for an alfresco beer, but I digress.)

 Which bag option should you pick?
 I can’t tell you that.
 I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that’s not true for other digital nomad jobs.
 Plus if you have a traveling companion to help you with your bags, those stairs can seem less onerous.

-I adore my Tortuga Outbreaker and think it’s a perfect digital nomad backpack.
+I adore my 35L Tortuga Outbreaker and think it’s a perfect digital nomad backpack.
 It looks sharper than a typical backpack and has tons of compartments for all your gear and tech.
-Plus it really takes a beating well.
+It’s also comfortable to carry, and fits in the overhead compartments of even budget European carriers with no issue.
+Plus it really takes a beating well – I’ve used it and abused it for 3+ years and it’s still going strong.

 Don’t Miss: Digital Nomad Lifestyle Basics